Showing posts with label Helen Palmer. Show all posts

 Yuval Harari notes that while it’s difficult to get 20 baboons to coordinate any organized effort that would produce a widespread effect, homo sapiens has been successful in creating narratives that have allowed our species to organize large-scale efforts to subdue and exploit every inch of the universe that we can reach.
 Propaganda for the superiority of the human race..
 If 20 baboons had been able to listen to a convincing narrative and organize themselves, ”The Planet of the Apes'' might be our reality.

 In the history of religions, creating and propagating a supernatural narrative spearheaded the seemingly invincible superiority of monotheism.
-Stories of the resurrection of Jesus follow Moses’s Exodus, which scholarship has shown to be rabbinic creation after the destruction of Jerusalem’s temple.
+Stories of the resurrection of Jesus follow Moses’s Exodus, which scholarship has shown to be a rabbinic creation after the destruction of Jerusalem’s temple.
 Then about 600 years after Jesus, the Prophet was visited by the Archangel Gabriel and set the course for the world to experience a more militant version of monotheism.
 In another part of the world, stories about the Enlightenment of the Buddha touch on another side of the human psyche that propelled the practice of meditation to legitimacy.

 There are many narratives in the political sphere from Mao Zedong’s Long March to Lincoln’s studying law by candlelight; they also help solidify support of large numbers of people to secure a common goal.